juanmaguitar/grunt-workshop/src/md/index.md

 ```

-!SLIDE first-tasks smallcode
+!SLIDE first-tasks smallcode showterm

-## Using Grunt
+## Using Grunt in an existing project

 [[+]](http://showterm.io/5dbd18bd9b0a2c10caf7c)